apple/turicreate/BUILD.md

     ./configure

-Running `./configure` will create two sub-directories, `release/` and `debug/` . cd into `src/unity` under either of these directories and running make will build the release or the debug versions respectively.
+Running `./configure` will create two sub-directories, `release/` and `debug/` . cd into `src` under either of these directories and running make will build the release or the debug versions respectively.

 We recommend using make’s parallel build feature to accelerate the compilation process.
 For instance:

-    cd debug/src/unity
+    cd debug/src
     make -j 4

 will perform up to 4 build tasks in parallel.
 When building in release mode,